New Zealand tour operators told to pay $7.8 million in fines and reparations over volcanic eruption

 White Island, the tip of an undersea volcano also known by its Indigenous Māori name Whakaari, was a popular tourist destination before the eruption.
 There were 47 tourists and tour guides on the island when superheated steam erupted on Dec.
 9, 2019, killing some people instantly and leaving survivors with agonizing burns.

-“There is no way to measure the emotional harm survivors and affected families have endured and will continue to endure," Judge Evangelos Thomas said during the sentencing in a Wellington court.
+“There is no way to measure the emotional harm survivors and affected families have endured and will continue to endure," Judge Evangelos Thomas said during the sentencing in an Auckland court.
 "Reparation in a case like this can be no more than token recognition of that harm.”

 “No review of prevailing reparation levels conducted by any other court contemplates emotional harm of the scale and nature that is present in this case.
 Greater awards are appropriate.”